q3769/conseq4j/README.md

     public void onMessage(Message shoppingEvent) {

         // Events with the same shopping cart Id is processed sequentially.
-        // Events with different Ids will be attempted to process concurrently. conseq.getSequentialExecutor(shoppingEvent.getShoppingCartId()).execute(() -> process(shoppingEvent));
+        // Events with different sequence keys will be attempted to process concurrently. conseq.getSequentialExecutor(shoppingEvent.getShoppingCartId()).execute(() -> process(shoppingEvent));
     }